acmarpu/python-complete-notes/05_list_data_type.md

 --------------------------------------------------------------------------------------------------
 * A list is an **ordered collection of elements**.
 * It can store **heterogeneous elements** (different data types).
+* When a data structure contains more than one data type, it is called heterogeneous.

 #### 1. creating a list